 I love making soap for myself and to give to others!
-And after receiving my first few Oui Fresh essential oils, I was inspired to try my hand at a little holiday scented soap to give to my sisters-in-law this holiday.
-The rosemary oil was so fragrant and has so many beneficial properties like reducing stress, fatigue, and tension, aiding digestion, and toning and removing dryness from skin, not to mention it has antimicrobial properties, so it really is well suited to a cleansing soap bar!
+I was feeling inspired to try my hand at a little holiday scented soap to give to my sisters-in-law this holiday.
+Rosemary oil is so fragrant and has so many beneficial properties like reducing stress, fatigue, and tension, aiding digestion, and toning and removing dryness from skin, not to mention it has antimicrobial properties, so it really is well suited to a cleansing soap bar!
 And of course I want my soap to be as cute as it is useful, so I tried my hand at creating a buffalo check pattern and they turned out so cute!
 I am sure my family is going to be so excited to get these!

 –white melt and pour soap

 -rubbing alcohol in a spray bottle (helps remove the bubbles from the soap and lets the different layers adhere to each other)

 –rosemary essential oil (you can easily swap this for your favorite oil though!)

 -microwave-safe bowl or measuring cup, spoon, and knife

 –square silicone pan

 Step 1: Use the knife to cut up about 1 cup worth of the clear soap into 1/2″ to 1″ pieces (no need to be precise).
 Place the soap pieces in your bowl and microwave on high for 30 seconds.
 Stir until all the soap is melted.
 Feel free to heat again for another 10-15 seconds if needed.
 Once your clear soap is melted, add a bit of the black oxide powder to a small bowl or container and spray in rubbing alcohol to create a paste.
 Stir with another spoon and then add roughly 1/4 tsp of this paste to your melted soap.